Mother Teresa: No Greater Love

-Mother Teresa: No Greater Love is an American documentary film about the life of Mother Teresa which stars Brian Kolodiejchuk, Patrick Kelly, Konrad Krajewski, Bishop Robert Barron, Cardinal Konrad Krajewski, Sister Mary Bernice and George Weigel.
+Mother Teresa: No Greater Love is an American documentary film about the life of Mother Teresa which stars Brian Kolodiejchuk, Patrick Kelly, Bishop Robert Barron, Cardinal Konrad Krajewski, Sister Mary Bernice and George Weigel.
 The film directed, written and produced by David Naglieri and it was released in a limited number of theaters across the United States on October 3 and 4, 2022.

 Plot

 The film reveals unusual access to institutional archives and features Missionaries of Charity missionaries and how her vision to serve Christ among the poor is being implemented today through the Missionaries of Charity.